luccadumas/react-native-weather-app/README.md

    ```sh
    yarn
    ```
-5. Create a env.json file in the root folder and put your keys in the file like this:
+5. Create a .env file in the root folder and put your keys in the file like this:

 ```sh
   API_TOKEN=YourOpenWeatherKeyHere
 ```

-*See the example in the env.example.json file.*
+*See the example in the .env.example file.*

 6. Start the server
    ```sh